alexandrulita91/super-mario-bros-v0/README.md

 You can run the script using the following command:
 - `pipenv run python super_mario_bros_v0_ddqn.py`

-## Improvement ideas
-- improve the code quality
-- remove unnecessary comments
+# Note for developers
+- you are responsible to update the default values of the hyperparameters
-- find better hyperparameters
+- research will continue once I get better hardware